Green Clay

 Green Clay (August 14, 1757 – October 31, 1828) was an American businessman, planter, military officer and politician in Virginia and Kentucky.
 Clay served in the American Revolutionary War and helped form the new state of Kentucky after representing its Madison County in the Virginia Ratifying Convention of 1788 and in the Virginia House of Delegates which ultimately authorized creation of the new state of Kentucky.
 He also served in Kentucky's constitutional convention and in both houses of the Kentucky General Assembly, which would name a county for him in 1807.
 During the War of 1812 Clay was commissioned as a general and led the Kentucky militia in the relief of Fort Meigs in Ohio.
 He was believed to be one of the wealthiest men of the state, owning tens of thousands of acres of land, many slaves, several distilleries, a tavern, and ferries, although one of his sons, Cassius Marcellus Clay would become a prominent abolitionist.

 Early life and education

 Clay was born in 1757 to Charles and Martha Clay, in then-vast Cumberland County in the Colony of Virginia, probably in the eastern part which Virginia's legislature split off from Cumberland in 1777 to become Powhatan County.
 His elder brothers included Rev. Charles Clay (1745–1820) and Matthew Clay who later became a U.S. Congressman.
 Green Clay received a private education suitable to his class, and apprenticed to a surveyor.
-He was a cousin of Virginia politician and Kentucky's famous US Congressman and statesman Henry Clay, as well as and Alabama governor Clement Comer Clay.
+He was a cousin of Virginia politician and Kentucky's famous US Congressman and statesman Henry Clay, as well as an Alabama governor Clement Comer Clay.